 Phase 1: Deductible Phase

-Every year you pay a certain amount out of pocket towards your deductible before the prescription drug plan will kick in.
+Each year you pay a certain amount out-of-pocket toward your deductible before the prescription drug plan kicks in.
 This amount will vary by plan.

 Initial Coverage Phase